Who We Are

 Information CoordinatorUniversity of Alberta

-Hedwig is the data manager for the Bioacoustic Unit as well as working as a research co-ordinator for Dr. Erin Bayne.
+Hedwig is the data manager for the Bioacoustic Unit.
 She has ten years’ experience conducting ecological field work focusing on bird surveys, bioacoustic equipment applications and data management.
 Her role within the Bioacoustic Unit is focused on data storage, database development, bioacoustics recording standards, and protocol development.

 Alex’s responsibilities include overseeing the processing of acoustic data and coordinating fieldwork in boreal Alberta.
 He’s been involved with the project since the pilot study, investigating wetland bird species, owls, bats and amphibians.
-Alex divides his time between deploying ARUs across the boreal in the early spring into late summer, and listening to and interpreting the acoustic data in the fall and winter.
+Alex divides his time between the field in the early spring into late summer, and coordinating data transcription in the fall and winter.